1. Name of farm: Green Pastures

 29. Are cows tested for disease?
 Yes

-Which tests, and how often: We routinely check for mastitis and watch for it every milking.
+Which tests, and how often: We do check for mastitis frequently and are always monitoring their health on a daily basis.

 30. Is the milk routinely tested for pathogens, coliform count?
 Yes